brendenwest/it122/1_intro_to_node/notes.rst

 Where index.js is a plain text file that contains any valid JavaScript commands and can include Node.js modules.

-What is Node.js?
+Node.js Web Server
 ####

-Below is a sample script for a basic web server that you can save to a .js file and execute with Node.js:
+This Node.js script defines a basic web server:

 ::